Prime (rocket)

-The Prime rocket is a future British light launch vehicle under development by Orbex.
-Its booster (first stage) is planned to be reusable.
-The rocket's diameter is 1.45 m, and will use a non-toxic bi-propellant consisting of liquid oxygen and propane.
-First stage reuse is planned to be achieved by a combination of a parachute and four 'petals' which will fold out prior to atmospheric reentry to induce drag and passively reorient the vehicle.
-It will be capable of launching payloads up to 150 kg to a standard 500 km Sun-synchronous orbit (SSO).
+The Prime rocket was a British small launch vehicle under development by Orbex.
+Its booster (first stage) was planned to be reusable.
+The rocket's diameter was 1.45 m, was constructed from carbon composites, and would use a non-toxic bi-propellant consisting of liquid oxygen and sub cooled propane.
+First stage reuse was planned to be achieved by a combination of a parachute and four 'petals' which would fold out prior to atmospheric re-entry to induce drag and passively reorient the vehicle.
+It would be capable of launching payloads up to 165 kg to a standard 500 km Sun-synchronous orbit (SSO).

+In February 2026, the project was cancelled as Orbex ceased operations.

 Propellants

-One cited advantage of using propane is that it remains liquid at cryogenic temperatures, which enables a design where a central carbon-fibre tank of propane is surrounded by an outer tank of liquid oxygen, creating a light structural mass.
+One cited advantage of using propane is that it remains liquid at the cryogenic temperatures of liquid oxygen, which enables a design where a central carbon-fibre tank of propane is surrounded by an outer tank of liquid oxygen, creating a light structural mass.
+It also actively sub cools the propane on the rocket, allowing for greater propellant density and smaller propellant tanks relative to similar launch vehicles.

-Flights
+Previously planned flights

-In 2022, the maiden flight of Prime was expected to occur in late 2025, subject to the availability of SaxaVord Spaceport and a Civil Aviation Authority launch licence, for Surrey Satellite Technology Ltd. As of 2025, the first flight is planned for early 2026.
+In 2022, the maiden flight of Prime was expected to occur in late 2025, subject to the availability of SaxaVord Spaceport and a Civil Aviation Authority launch licence, for Surrey Satellite Technology Ltd. In 2025, the first flight was planned for early 2026.
 Orbex also announced it was chosen by nanosatellite company Astrocast to launch their communications satellites and by Italian in-orbit logistics company D-Orbit for two other launches.